vithurshiniS/vithurshiniS/README.md

 ### :woman_technologist: About Me :

-I am currently a final-year Computer Engineering undergraduate at the University of Peradeniya.
+I am a Software Engineer at Sysco LABS Srilanka.

-- **🌐 Frontend Development:** Passionate about building dynamic and responsive web and mobile applications.
+- **🌐 Fullstack Development:** Passionate about building dynamic and responsive web and mobile applications.
 - **🔍 Natural Language Processing:** Actively exploring advancements and applications in NLP.
 - **✍️ Writing:** Enjoy writing articles on various topics in my free time.
 - **📫 Contact:** Feel free to reach out to me at [vithurshinisubramanieam@gmail.com](mailto:vithurshinisubramanieam@gmail.com).